 2008 Charter Amendment

-November 2011: Beaverton Urban Renewal Plan approved by voters.
-Check November 8, 2011 election results
+November 2011: Central Beaverton Urban Renewal Plan approved by voters.

-A Central Beaverton Urban Renewal Advisory Committee (CBURAC) was established by the BURA Board in May of 2012.
-Generally, the CBURAC meets on the first Monday of the month at 7:00 p.m.
+A Central Beaverton Urban Renewal Advisory Committee (URAC) was established by the BURA Board in May of 2012.
+Generally, the URAC meets on the first Monday of the month at 7:00 p.m.
 Generally, the BURA Board meets on the fourth Tuesday of the month.

 P.O.
 Box 4755